Posted on: August 14, 2025

 At some point in your early bartending career, you’ll think it must be more efficient to skip the ice scoop and use the glass.

 - It’s a food safety problem.
 You're bringing your bacteria-laden hands and the outside of the glass that's been touched by many others into direct contact with the ice that someone might consume.
-Ice will contaminate the beverage, even if the ice itself doesn’t get ingested.
+The ice will contaminate the beverage, even if the ice itself doesn’t get ingested.

-- You can break it, sending shards of glass directly into the ice reservoir.
+- The glass might break.
+If it does, shards will scatter directly into the ice reservoir.
 Some pieces can get so small that they aren’t easily noticeable, which is a huge safety hazard.
 You could be forced to burn off all the ice during peak hours, killing valuable serving time.

 #5: Drinking On The Job